 - Sturgeon v.
 Frost, 136 S. Ct.
 1061 (2016) – Appellate counsel for amicus briefs filed to the Supreme Court of the United States on behalf of the Arctic Slope Regional Corporation, in support of petitioner at both the petition and merits stages.
 On March 22, 2016, the Court unanimously held that the Ninth Circuit’s interpretation of Section 103(c) of the Alaska National Interest Lands Conservation Act was inconsistent with both the text and context of the statute, agreeing with and acknowledging the Arctic Slope Regional Corporation’s amicus brief in its opinion.

 - Del Real, LLC v.
-Harris, No. 13-16893 (9th Cir.
-Feb.
-12, 2016) – Counsel for Plaintiff Del Real, LLC before the District Court and Ninth Circuit in successfully challenging the State of California’s nonfunctional slack fill provisions as preempted by the Federal Meat Inspection Act and Poultry Products Inspection Act.
+Harris, 636 Fed.
+Appx.
+956 (9th Cir.
+2016) – Counsel for Plaintiff Del Real, LLC before the district court and Ninth Circuit in successfully challenging the State of California’s nonfunctional slack fill provisions as preempted by the Federal Meat Inspection Act and Poultry Products Inspection Act.

 - Webster v.
 Caraway, 784 F.3d 1123 (7th Cir.
 2015) – Successful petition for rehearing en banc to the Seventh Circuit Court of Appeals, which is statistically less likely to be granted than a petition for a writ of certiorari to the Supreme Court.
 The en banc Seventh Circuit ruled in our client’s favor.

 - Syngenta Seeds, Inc. v.
 Bunge North America, Inc., 762 F.3d 795 (8th Cir.
 2014) – Appellate counsel on briefs for successful Eighth Circuit remand of Lanham Act claim.